-Excluded Activity Details CTB's exclusions Controversial weapons (a) Sub-funds will not invest in companies and/or issuers involved in any activities related to controversial weapons, namely anti-personnel mines, cluster munitions, chemical weapons and biological weapons Tobacco (b) Sub-funds will not invest in companies and/or issuers involved in the cultivation and production of tobacco. exclusions UNGC and OECD (c) Sub-funds will not invest in companies and/or issuers in violation of the United Nations Global Compact (UNGC) principles or the Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises.
-PAB's exc Hard coal and lignite (d) Sub-funds will not invest in companies and/or issuers that derive 1% or more of revenue from exploration, mining extraction, distribution or refining of hard coal and lignite.
-Oil fuels (e) Sub-funds will not invest in companies and/or issuers that derive 10% or more of their revenues from the exploration, extraction, distribution or refining of oil fuels.
+Excluded Activity Details Controversial weapons (a) Sub-funds will not invest in companies and/or issuers involved in any activities related to controversial weapons, namely anti-personnel mines, cluster munitions, chemical weapons and biological weapons sions Tobacco (b) Sub-funds will not invest in companies and/or issuers involved in the cultiv and production of tobacco.
+CTB's exclusions exclusions UNGC and OECD (c) Sub-funds will not invest in companies and/or issuers in violation of the United Nations Global Compact (UNGC) principles or the Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises.
+PAB's excl Hard coal and lignite (d) revenue from exploration, mining extraction, distribution or refining of ha Oil fuels (e) Oil fuels (e) Sub-funds will not invest in companies and/or issuers that derive 10% or more of their revenues from the exploration, extraction, distribution or refining of oil fuels.
 Gaseous fuels (f) Sub-funds will not invest in companies and/or issuers that derive 50% or more of their revenues from the exploration, extraction, manufacturing or distribution of gaseous fuels.
-Electricity generation (g) Sub-funds will not invest in companies and/or issuers that derive 50% or more of their revenues from electricity generation with a GHG intensity of more than 100 g CO2 e/kWh.
+Electricity generation (g) of their r Sub-funds will not invest in companies and/or issuers that derive 50% or more of their revenues from electricity generation with a GHG intensity of more than 100 g CO2 e/kWh.